7 Healthy School Lunch Ideas

 Pack a punch of nutrition with these health-savvy lunches that stand up to lunch-time trading.

 You glance at the clock only to see that it's 20 minutes until the kiddos are officially late for school.
 The lunch boxes are bare, and your 5-year-old is begging for one of those prepackaged lunches from the processed sandwich meat department.
-What now?
-Try some of these healthy school lunch ideas!
+What now, since you forgot to ask your nanny to help you yesterday afternoon?
+Try some of these healthy last-minute school lunch ideas!

 - Cute Compartments

 Katie Serbinski, a registered dietitian and creator of Mom to Mom Nutrition, notes that prepackaged lunches are appealing because of the compartments and the ability for kids to feel like they're "building" their own meals.
 As a healthy alternative, she suggests, "Consider purchasing your own compartmentalized lunch containers."
 Fill them with a homemade, healthier version of the not-so-nutritious store variety.
 Serbinski recommends adding "whole grain crackers, cheese and lunch meat slices" as an easy build-able school lunch your kid will love.

 - Better Beans

 Your child needs protein -- about 19 grams per day if she's between 4 and 8 years, and 34 grams per day between the ages of 9 and 13, according to the U.S. Centers for Disease Control and Prevention.
 If she's shunning meat, or only wants the fatty fast-food variety, try swapping in a bean spread.
 Swipe a spoonful of hummus in a whole-wheat pita and add avocado slices, suggests Serbinski.
 If spices are a struggle for her delicate palette, make your own spread using pureed chickpeas, white beans and olive oil.